“You lose,” the old security guard laughed, throwing down his cards.

-Maybe that was all he wanted at first–one night of blood-soaked earth for one really great chuckle, but one thing was, without a doubt, not a “maybe”: whatever his intentions for any day after that first day, that first laugh, someone was going to have to stop him.
+Maybe that was all he wanted, at first—a laugh.
+One night of blood-soaked earth for one really great chuckle.
+One thing was, without a doubt, not a “maybe”: after that first day, that first great laugh, someone was going to have to stop him.

-After all, it was just too good a joke to stop telling.
+It was just too good a joke to stop telling.

 Carter shrugged.
-“Didn’t ask, the guard is getting fired.
+“Didn’t ask.
+The guard is getting fired.
 Loudly.”

 “Good.
 He had one job.”

-“Woah, sorry,” Carter held his gloved hands up, “Jumpy, huh?”
+“Woah, sorry,” Carter withdrew his hand, laughing, “Jumpy, huh?”

-“Don’t touch me!
-This place creeps me out,” she grabbed the cold knob and yanked.
+“This place creeps me out,” she grabbed the cold doorknob and yanked.

 “Why, because of the bat or the murder?”
 Carter chuckled.

 “Shut up,” she yanked again.
-“Ugh!” she pushed the door.

 The door swung open.
 Fluorescent light washed over the bat, revealing seams in the rubber and exaggerated, bright red paint.
 She averted her burning eyes again and pushed past Carter’s arm into the office.